 2. Crop prices and input costs are the biggest challenges growers are facing

-31% of growers said that crop prices are their biggest challenge, and many growers are looking for new ways to increase efficiency and output.
+66% of growers said that crop prices are one of their biggest challenges, and many growers are looking for new ways to increase efficiency and output.
 Although there has been a 150% increase in the overall agricultural output in the United States since 1948, the amount of inputs being used has stayed relatively the same.

 3. Technology is changing the industry